X

 3. How to run an AppImage on Linux

-Now that you've set the permissions, all you have to do to run the AppImage is open the file manager, navigate to the directory housing the application, and double-click on the AppImage file.
+Now that you've set the permissions, all you have to do to run the AppImage is open the file manager, navigate to the directory for the application, and double-click on the AppImage file.
 This will open the app and you can use it as you would any application installed on the desktop.

 Also: Ubuntu Mate is one of the most popular Ubuntu spins for a reason